Circulation Policies & Procedures

 BORROWING FROM PARTNER LIBRARIES

-Faculty, staff and currently-enrolled students of UPSem and BTSR also have the privilege of borrowing items from partner libraries in the Richmond area.
-These libraries are members of the Richmond Academic Library Consortium, or RALC (with the exception of the Library of Virginia and VUU).
-For access to the online catalogs of the various RALC libraries, click HERE.
+Faculty, staff and currently-enrolled students of UPSem also have the privilege of borrowing items from partner libraries in the Richmond area.
+These libraries are members of VIVA, Virginia’s academic libraries consortium.
+For more information about VIVA and its libraries, , click HERE.

 Patrons who wish to borrow media items from partner libraries should make those arrangements with the staff in our Instructional Resource Center.